NC State vs. UConn Women's Basketball Predictions & Picks - November 12

 NC State Performance Insights (2022-23)

-- The Wolfpack outscored opponents by 8.2 points per game last season, with a +264 scoring differential overall.
-They put up 70.8 points per game (70th in college basketball) and gave up 62.6 per outing (124th in college basketball).
+- The Wolfpack's +264 scoring differential last season (outscoring opponents by 8.2 points per game) was a result of putting up 70.8 points per game (70th in college basketball) while allowing 62.6 per outing (124th in college basketball).

-- NC State posted 65.2 points per game last year in conference action, which was 5.6 fewer points per game than its overall average (70.8).
+- NC State posted 65.2 points per game last season in conference action, which was 5.6 fewer points per game than its overall average (70.8).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.